citp/privacy-policy-historical/a/ak/aka/akaipro.com.md

-#### TYPES OF INFORMATION WE COLLECT
+### Types of Information We Collect

 #### Information You Provide To Us

 We collect information you voluntarily provide to us.
 For example, certain portions of our sites may require that you submit personal information, such as your name and email address, before using those portions of the site.
 You are also required to register with our sites and provide your name or email address before using any of the “members only” areas of our sites.
 For some services, such as forums, blogs, customer support features, registering products, for events or contests, downloading software or uploading content, you may have to create an account and submit additional personal information such as your mailing address.

 Some of our websites allow you to purchase hardware and/or software products.
 If you choose to make a purchase, you must provide certain payment information, including your name, credit or debit card number, card expiration date, CVV code, and billing address.
 This information is encrypted and sent to your card network, which upon approval sends back to our website a token, which is a set of random digits for engaging in transactions without exposing your card number.  **We do not store your payment information**.
 We store your shipping address to fulfill your order.
 Note that third-party payment processors may retain this information in accordance with their own privacy policies and terms.

 #### Information Collected Automatically

 You may visit our sites while remaining anonymous and not reveal any personal information.
 However, our apps and websites use cookies and similar technologies to automatically log your IP address and domain name, and non-personal information such as the type of device you use to access our websites, the operating system and version, your general geographic location as indicated by your IP address, your browser type, the webpages you view on our websites, and whether and how you interact with content available on our websites.
 This information helps us administer the sites and to compile statistics such as the number of visitors.

 #### Information Obtained From Other Sources